HOW TO GROW & CARE FOR DIANTHUS FLOWERS IN YOUR GARDEN

 - Comes in a range of shapes and sizes, from low groundcovers to upright varieties.

-- Uses in the garden include border displays, rockeries, containers and cutting gardens.
+- Perfect for border displays, rockeries, containers, and cutting gardens.

 On this page: